microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 struct PSVLinAlgMatrixOperationShape0 {
   // For each dimension, Unused == 0
-  // For MatrixConstruction, Unused dim depends on matrix Use. uint32_t M; // Rows in matrix A / Accumulator uint32_t N; // Columns in matrix B / Accumulator uint32_t K; // Columns in matrix A / Rows in matrix B
+  uint32_t M; // Rows in matrix A / Accumulator
+  uint32_t N; // Columns in matrix B / Accumulator
+  uint32_t K; // Columns in matrix A / Rows in matrix B